Cone Beam 3D Imaging

-Lowell Street Implant & Surgical Center is pleased to provide state of the art digital imaging with the use of our 3D cone beam CT scanner.
-This scanner provides high-definition, in-office, three-dimensional, digital imaging at a reduced cost and significantly less radiation than traditional medical CT scans.
+Lowell Street Implant & Surgical Center is pleased to provide state-of-the-art digital imaging technology with the use of our 3D cone beam CT scanner.
+The CS 9300 system provides high-definition, crystal-clear, in-office, three-dimensional, digital imaging at a reduced cost and significantly less radiation than traditional medical CT scans.

 Standard of Care

 The standard of care has changed.
 While a cone-beam CT scan is not for every patient, Dr. Wilde considers it a standard of care when treatment planning complex cases in which more critical 3-dimensional information is required (as in determining specific nerve/root relationships, sinus anatomy or critical evaluation of available bone prior to implant placement).
 These scans provide the best possible outcomes and care for Dr. Wilde’s patients.

 Comparison of Cone Beam 3-D Technology and Medical Grade CT Scans

 There are multiple advantages of Cone-Beam Technology compared with medical grade CT scans:

 - Significantly lower dosages of radiation are delivered to the patient by Cone-Beam CT.
 The dosage of radiation received with certain types of Cone-Beam scans is only slightly higher than with a Panorex Film.

 - Convenience: The Cone-Beam CT scan can be obtained while in Dr. Wilde’s office, thereby eliminating the need to have multiple appointments with separate practices and results in immediate treatment determination.

 - Multiple anatomic regions can be assessed 3-dimensionally in one scan eliminating the need for multiple PA and/or panoramic images.
 Both upper and lower jaws are scanned in one session eliminating the need for additional exposures.